survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

     // string (i.e., 'style-loader'), or an object
     // from here.
     //
-    // Returning an array will fail!
+    // Returning an array fails!
 To get around that,
     // it is possible to nest rules. if (env === 'development') {
       return {